dtinblack/dtinblack.github.io/assets/md/git-notes.md

 modified: 2020-07-26
 ---

 The following notes assume that Git is installed.
+The blog uses [GitHub Pages](https://pages.github.com/).
+Sometime there is a clash between the gems used by the blog software and those used by GitHub Pages therefore it is important to check the [Dependency Versions](https://pages.github.com/versions/).

 Check the version of Git against the [latest version](https://git-scm.com/downloads)